Creative Automation / Applied

 Thesis

-Claude Video Editing Just Became Unrecognizable is a practical lesson in creative automation: Video automation is moving toward promptable editing systems, but quality depends on review, pacing, and story judgment.
+Claude Video Editing Just Became Unrecognizable teaches a practical creative automation move: Video automation is moving toward promptable editing systems, but quality depends on review, pacing, and story judgment.

 01